Add to your Claude Code skills

 Determine where the new content belongs:

 These are not mutually exclusive.
 A single source may warrant merging into one article while also creating a separate article for a distinct concept it introduces.
-In all cases, check for factual conflicts: if the new source contradicts existing content, annotate the disagreement with source attribution.
-When merging, note the conflict within the merged article.
-When the conflicting content lives in separate articles, note it in both and cross-link them.
+In all cases, check for factual conflicts: if the new source contradicts existing content, mark the contested claims with a Status: Disputed block (see references/article-template.md).
+When the conflicting content lives in separate articles, mark both and cross-link them.

 See references/article-template.md for article format.
 Key points: